matrixorigin/matrixorigin.io/docs/MatrixOne/Security/app-scenarios.md

 ### Steps

-#### Step 1: Use the account administrator to create the database administrator.
+#### Step 1: Use the account administrator to create the database administrator

 1. Log in to the account with the account administrator account: